nickfan/envoy-deployscript/README.md

-* http/https protocol might be ask for password for your private repos and that will break the git clone progress, use git protocol and setup a deploy key on your server and SCM service instead (e.g github repo ->settings->Deploy keys and set `$repo = 'git@github.com:user/mysite.git'` in your *envoy.config.php*)
+* http/https protocol might be ask for password for your private repos and that will break the git clone progress, use git protocol and setup a deploy key on your server and SCM service instead (e.g github repo ->settings->Deploy keys and set `$source_repo = 'git@github.com:user/mysite.git'` in your *envoy.config.php*)

-* the Task `cleanup_oldreleases` sometime may couldn't clean up all old release since your project contains too many files. and you could tweak keeps releases by change the command line `tail -n +4` 4 means keep 3 releases.
+* the Task `cleanupoldreleases_on_remote` sometime may couldn't clean up all old release since your project contains too many files. and you could tweak keeps releases by change the config settings var `$release_keep_count`.

 ## Example Usage

-you could [Deploy your app to DigitialOcean from Codeship using Envoy](http://laravelista.com/deploy-your-app-to-digitialocean-from-codeship-using-envoy/) with this Envoy.blade.php and envoy.config.php script instead and modify the last step command as you wish.
+you could [Deploy your app to DigitialOcean from Codeship using Envoy](http://laravelista.com/deploy-your-app-to-digitialocean-from-codeship-using-envoy/) with this Envoy.blade.php and envoy.config.php script :

-you might want to change the command from:

 >~/.composer/vendor/bin/envoy run deploy

-to:

->~/.composer/vendor/bin/envoy run deploy_localrepo_install --branch=master --env=production

 if your laravel project runs on a small RAM (e.g 512MB) droplet.

-and the `deploy_localrepo_install ` comand will do the `composer install` and pack staff on the deployment server(codeship VM here).so that your target server(droplet) won't have to run `composer install` and `git clone` on it.
+you could change config settings `$pack_mode = 'local';`.

 ## Todo

-* Make deploy command more flexible.
+* Make backup faster.
+* support multi server deploy.

 ## Contributing